paradisec-archive/PARADISEC_workflows/06_audio_digitising.md

 The RCA oputput (using an RCA to 3.5mm) and the same Zoom USB-to-laptop-and-Wavepad configuration as above also yielded a mono recording.

-Connecting the Marantz to the Zoom H4N Pro to record directly to the SD card, rather than using Wavepad yielded a stereo recording.
+Of my brief study, the best configutation involved connecting the Marantz to the Zoom H4N Pro to record directly to the SD card, rather than using Wavepad.
 For this, the output 6.35mm phone jack for the Marantz is configured for stereo.
 This was then connected to the 3.5mm mic input on the back of the Zoom H4N Pro.
 This mic input is also stereo.
 The audio was recorded as a stereo 96Khz, 24bit .wav file.

   <p align="center">
        <img width="500" src="images/direct-to-zoom-FINAL.jpg">